Amor Gitano: Music and theme

 The song contains hints of flamenco pop and strong lyrics dominate the entire track.
 After opening with "traditional flamenco sounds and generic Gypsy Kings-style guitarra riffs", "Amor Gitano" adds hints of pop music.
 As the song progresses, it transcends into a ballad, demonstrating romance, excitement and extreme emotions.
 "Amor Gitano" is completely dominated by flamenco guitars which is interlaced with alternating vocals.
 With what has been described as a "thrilling blend of the stars" by James P. Steyer of Common Sense Media, both Beyoncé and Fernández exchange "heated declaration of love and passion."
-Lyrically the song contains a broader, melodramatic concept of love with Beyoncé and Fernández exchanging words between verses, for instance in one part, Fernández sings "I'm your gypsy, your pilgrimage" and Beyoncé replies "I'm your thief, I'm going to love you even if they tear my heart out."
+Lyrically the song contains a broader, melodramatic concept of love with Beyoncé and Fernández exchanging words between verses, for instance in one part, Fernández sings "I'm your gypsy, your pilgrim" and Beyoncé replies "I'm going to love you even if they take my heart away."

 Release and reception

-"Amor Gitano" debuted on February 12, 2007 on the premiere episode of Telemundo's El Zorro novella.
+"Amor Gitano" debuted on February 12, 2007, on the premiere episode of Telemundo's El Zorro novella.
 The song was the first included on Beyonce's second studio album B'Day, where it was included on the second disc of the albums deluxe edition which included an additional six Spanish-language tracks.
 The song was released as a bonus track on all European releases of the original B'Day albums.
 "Amor Gitano" also serves as the opening track of Beyoncé's EP Irreemplazable.
 "Amor Gitano" was also included on Fernández's twelfth studio album Viento a favor (2007).
 The promo shoots of the album Viento a favor highlighted the collaboration between Fernández and Beyoncé.

-Critical reception

 The song garnered generally mixed to positive reception from music critics, most of whom noted that the song may be taken offensively because of its stereotypical lyrics.
 The song has been described as a "plaintive ballad" by Joseph Woodard of Entertainment Weekly.
 San Francisco-based non-profit organization, Common Sense Media gave the song a mixed review, stating that it should remain an album track rather than a single.
 They stated, "With Beyoncé doing a pretty good job of phonetically singing in Spanish (the occasional verb phrase doesn't blend), this is more about novelty than about being a great single."
 Agustin Gurza of the Los Angeles Times gave the song a positive review, naming it a stand-out track off of Alejandro's Viento a favor.
 Jason Birchmeier of Allmusic complimented the writing as well as the production on the song and called it "over-bearing in a positive way."
 As a positive spoof of the song's premiere on Zorro: La Espada y la Rosa, Billboard created a wanted poster for Fernández, which stated he was wanted "for stealing the hearts of millions" with his performance in the song.